Updated March, 2021

 Getting ready to pin that Pinterest image from your post?
-Pause and make sure you’re completing these 4 crucial tasks before pinning on Pinterest!
+Pause and make sure you’re completing these three crucial tasks before pinning on Pinterest!

 Whether you’ve been listening for the last year or if you just stumbled upon the Simple Pin Podcast and you’ve been binging, I’d love for you to pick one of your favorite episodes and either text or email a link to that episode to a friend who needs help with Pinterest.